 Skip to main content

-For Research Consultations, Reference Assistance, and Ebook Purchase Recommendations for Spring 2020.
+For Research Consultations, Reference Assistance, and Ebook Purchase Recommendations for Summer 2020.

 More about UC San Diego Library services during the Covid-19 campus response.

 Off-Campus Access to Journals, Ebooks, and Databases: Use AnyConnect VPN.

 Locating physical property data can sometimes be a challenge.
 We created this guide to help you locate properties for chemicals and materials (metals, polymers, ceramics, etc.), including:

 - The top databases to begin your search for property data.

 - Where to go for specialized topics like spectra or phase diagrams.